 In 2021 we got together with three community organisations in Lewisham, South London, and have been running workshops with them through the last 4 months, as well as participating in the amazing Hilly Fields Summer Fayre.

 This has coincided with a gentle return to person to person work, which has been challenging for places and people, and has come into the many amazing conversations we’ve had.

-Being active in and thinking about repair have been the most amazing starting places for dialogue, activity, anger, care and action, and we hope to continue longer term.
-We’ll produce a short film that reflects our work so far, (coming out in February 2022), podcasts will start emerging in December (thinking about broken places, broken arms, upcycling, mending activism, arts as a vehicle for repair, so far……)
+Being active in and thinking about repair have been the most amazing starting places for dialogue, activity, anger, care and action, and we will be developing our activity through 2022-23.
+A short film that reflects our thinking about repair so far launches at the Telegraph Hill Festival in April, and our first series of podcasts , breaks_and_joins, interviewing people who are thinking about broken places, broken limbs, upcycling, mending, activism and arts as a vehicle for repair is out now, link below.